briodan/Thermostat_scheduler/README.md

 - Wanted to be able to have the thermostat run based on remote sensor (the default location of thermostats in most homes mine included is not ideal)
 - Wanted to be able to switch the remote sensor based on time of day which coresponds with different places people find themselves in the house

-This lead to the development of the first blueprint - [link](https://gist.github.com/briodan/c4a25ecb376df7ae7995a164100a53a3)
-- while that worked i found that i needed to make slight changes to the programs especially in spring/fall to adjust temperature variations

-This lead to the development of the second set of [blueprints](https://github.com/briodan/T6_program/tree/main/blueprints/original) (now split into two)
-- This allows to short term changes of temperature (during current time interval)
-- These blueprint had a bit of popularity from others but were missing some key features
-    - did not work for people using F as the temperature unit
-    - the many helpers that needed to be setup made it confusing to setup

 During the last few years i shared my blueprints in various places and the feedback i got was the extensive use of helpers could be confusing and it did not support temperature settings in both Celsius and Fahrenheit.

 So now we are here: